bohdan-gen-tech/GH-user-parser/README.md

 # Get-Honey User Parser from LocalStorage

-Tampermonkey userscript to display parsed user data from localStorage on get-honey.ai / .online.
+Tampermonkey userscript to display parsed user data from localStorage on get-honey.ai

 ## ✅ Features